Advocacy And Help After Serious Dental Injuries

 To learn more about your legal options, complete a Free Case Evaluation form on this page.

-Types Of Dental Injuries
+The Types Of Serious Dental Injuries

 Generally divided into two categories of either direct or indirect damage, dental injuries are a common outcome of auto accidents.
 Direct dental injuries refer to the striking of the head or mouth by some kind of subject.
 In contrast, an indirect dental injury refers to an open mouth abruptly closing, which then forces the lower jaw teeth to be crushed by the jaw’s upper teeth.
 Accident victims undergo extensive pain during any type of mouth injury.